dipta-sdd/campaignbay/tests copy 2.md

 - **When:** I add any product (e.g., "Test Product") to the cart.
 - **Then:** A 10% discount should be applied to "Test Product".

 ### 3.2.
-Targeting - By Product Category (Positive)

-- **User Story:** As an Admin, I want to apply a discount to products within a specific category.
-- **Scenario:** Verify that a discount targeting a specific product category applies only to products in that category.
-- **Given:** A product "Category Product A" in "Category X" costs $20.
-- **And:** A product "Category Product B" in "Category Y" costs $20.
-- **And:** A "Scheduled Discount" campaign is created for "10% off" with "DISCOUNT TARGET" set to "By Product Category" and "Select Categories \*" set to "Category X".
-- **And:** The campaign is "Active".
-- **When:** I add "Category Product A" to the cart.
-- **Then:** A 10% discount should be applied to "Category Product A".
-- **When:** I add "Category Product B" to the cart.
-- **Then:** No discount should be applied to "Category Product B".

-### 3.3.
-Targeting - By Product Category with Exclude Items (Negative)

-- **User Story:** As an Admin, I want to exclude specific categories from a discount.
-- **Scenario:** Verify that a discount targeting a specific product category with "Exclude Items" enabled does not apply to products in the selected category.
-- **Given:** A product "Category Product A" in "Category X" costs $20.
-- **And:** A product "Category Product B" in "Category Y" costs $20.
-- **And:** A "Scheduled Discount" campaign is created for "10% off" with "DISCOUNT TARGET" set to "By Product Category", "Select Categories \*" set to "Category X", and "Exclude Items" checked.
-- **And:** The campaign is "Active".
-- **When:** I add "Category Product A" to the cart.
-- **Then:** No discount should be applied to "Category Product A".
-- **When:** I add "Category Product B" to the cart.
-- **Then:** A 10% discount should be applied to "Category Product B".

-### 3.4.
 Targeting - By Product (Positive)

 - **User Story:** As an Admin, I want to apply a discount to specific products.
 - **Scenario:** Verify that a discount targeting specific products applies only to those products.
 - **Given:** A product "Specific Product 1" costs $30.
 - **And:** A product "Specific Product 2" costs $30.
-- **And:** A "Scheduled Discount" campaign is created for "15% off" with "DISCOUNT TARGET" set to "By Product" and "Select Products \*" set to "Specific Product 1".
+- **And:** A "Scheduled Discount" campaign is created for "15% off" with "DISCOUNT TARGET" set to "By Product" and "Select Products" set to "Specific Product 1".
 - **And:** The campaign is "Active".
 - **When:** I add "Specific Product 1" to the cart.
 - **Then:** A 15% discount should be applied to "Specific Product 1".
 - **When:** I add "Specific Product 2" to the cart.
 - **Then:** No discount should be applied to "Specific Product 2".

-### 3.5.
+### 3.3.
 Targeting - By Product with Exclude Items (Negative)

 - **User Story:** As an Admin, I want to exclude specific products from a discount.
 - **Scenario:** Verify that a discount targeting specific products with "Exclude Items" enabled does not apply to the selected products.
 - **Given:** A product "Specific Product 1" costs $30.
 - **And:** A product "Specific Product 2" costs $30.
-- **And:** A "Scheduled Discount" campaign is created for "15% off" with "DISCOUNT TARGET" set to "By Product", "Select Products \*" set to "Specific Product 1", and "Exclude Items" checked.
+- **And:** A "Scheduled Discount" campaign is created for "15% off" with "DISCOUNT TARGET" set to "By Product", "Select Products" set to "Specific Product 1", and "Exclude Items" checked.
 - **And:** The campaign is "Active".
 - **When:** I add "Specific Product 1" to the cart.
 - **Then:** No discount should be applied to "Specific Product 1".
 - **When:** I add "Specific Product 2" to the cart.
 - **Then:** A 15% discount should be applied to "Specific Product 2".

-### 3.6.
-Targeting - By Tags (Positive)

-- **User Story:** As an Admin, I want to apply a discount to products with a specific tag.
-- **Scenario:** Verify that a discount targeting specific tags applies only to products with those tags.
-- **Given:** A product "Tagged Product A" with tag "Sale" costs $25.
-- **And:** A product "Tagged Product B" with tag "New" costs $25.
-- **And:** A "Scheduled Discount" campaign is created for "5% off" with "DISCOUNT TARGET" set to "By Tags" and "Select Tags \*" set to "Sale".
-- **And:** The campaign is "Active".
-- **When:** I add "Tagged Product A" to the cart.
-- **Then:** A 5% discount should be applied to "Tagged Product A".
-- **When:** I add "Tagged Product B" to the cart.
-- **Then:** No discount should be applied to "Tagged Product B".

-### 3.7.
-Targeting - By Tags with Exclude Items (Negative)

-- **User Story:** As an Admin, I want to exclude products with specific tags from a discount.
-- **Scenario:** Verify that a discount targeting specific tags with "Exclude Items" enabled does not apply to products with the selected tags.
-- **Given:** A product "Tagged Product A" with tag "Sale" costs $25.
-- **And:** A product "Tagged Product B" with tag "New" costs $25.
-- **And:** A "Scheduled Discount" campaign is created for "5% off" with "DISCOUNT TARGET" set to "By Tags", "Select Tags \*" set to "Sale", and "Exclude Items" checked.
-- **And:** The campaign is "Active".
-- **When:** I add "Tagged Product A" to the cart.
-- **Then:** No discount should be applied to "Tagged Product A".
-- **When:** I add "Tagged Product B" to the cart.
-- **Then:** A 5% discount should be applied to "Tagged Product B".

 ### 3.8.
 Exclude Sale Items (Positive)